Top 7 Enterprise App Development Platforms For Teams in 2026

 3. Airtable

 What it is: Airtable is a massively popular no-code platform that lets you build apps and automations on top of your data.
-The new Omni assistant helps users generate tables, interfaces, and automations conversationally.
+The Omni assistant helps users generate tables, interfaces, and automations conversationally.

 Who it’s for: Teams that want to keep track of their data and build actions on top of it.
 It’s especially popular with marketing, HR, product ops, and project managers.